NinaPajonk/web-app-from-scratch-2021/README.md

 # Single page app - Check the weather for kitesurfs spot
 ## Link to live demo in Github Pages:  - hier komt live link-

+Single page app for kitesurfers to check the best spots in the Netherlands from the API: The open weather app.
 <!-- ☝️ replace this description with a description of your own work
  -->